raphCode/master-thesis-muzero/slides.typ

 #show: slides.with(
   title: "Master's Thesis: MuZero",
+  subtitle: [
-  subtitle: "Deep Reinforcement Learning with MuZero: Theoretical Foundations, Variants, and Implementation for a Collaborative Game",
+    Deep Reinforcement Learning with MuZero:
+    Theoretical Foundations, Variants, and Implementation for a Collaborative Game ],
   authors: (),
   layout: "medium",
 )